Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 You may have heard that dogs have an opposition reflex, but may be wondering what it's all about.
 No, it's not a canine political party nor is it a dog's way of opposing your views.
 To better understand this, let's take a trip back in history.
 The discovery of the opposition reflex is attributed to Ivan Pavlov (yes, the Russian scientist who discovered classical conditioning).
 Back then, the discovery was known as the "Freedom Reflex."

 According to Pavlov, "We started off with a very simple experiment.
-The dog was placed in a stand.
-It stood quietly enough at first, but as time went on, it became excited and struggled to get out of the stand, scratching at the floor, gnawing the supports, and so on.
-For a long time we remained puzzled over the unusual behavior of this animal, until it occurred to us at last that it might be the expression of a special freedom reflex, and that the dog simply could not remain quiet when it was constrained in the stand."
-I.P.
-Pavlov (1927, Vol. I, Ch.
+The dog was placed on a stand.
+It stood quietly enough at first, but as time went on, it became excited and struggled to get out of the stand, scratching at the floor, gnawing at the supports, and so on.
+For a long time, we remained puzzled over the unusual behavior of this animal, until it occurred to us at last that it might be the expression of a special freedom reflex, and that the dog simply could not remain quiet when it was constrained in the stand."
+(1927, Vol. I, Ch.
 XXVIII)

 Learn My "Sticky Feet" Method to Stop Dogs From Pulling

 I came up with the "Sticky Feet ©" method about a year ago when I was assigned challenging cases of dogs pulling relentlessly on the leash.
 At that point, I learned that humans can have an opposition reflex too and can use it to their advantage!
 This is how I play the game.
 The goal is to train a dog that a loose leash is what gets you out of the "sticky feet" spell.

 - Arm yourself with some tasty treats.
 These should be very high-value treats that dogs drool for.
 Not the average kibble, boring biscuits, or dry cookies that take a while to chew.
 You want small bite-sized treats that are soft and fast to eat.